berdakh/berdakh.github.io/_pages/research_statement.md

 ### 1. Invariant Representation Learning Under Heterogeneity

-**Problem.**
-Models trained on one population or environment often fail when deployed in another due to entangled nuisance factors (subject differences, sensor variability, acquisition protocols).
+Models trained on one population or environment often fail when deployed in another because learned representations become entangled with nuisance factors — subject differences, sensor variability, acquisition protocols — rather than task-relevant structure.
+The approach embeds invariance-enforcing objectives directly into representation learning, encouraging extraction of stable latent structure while suppressing domain-specific variation, and promoting cross-subject and cross-site generalization.

-**Approach.**
-I develop invariance-enforcing objectives embedded directly into representation learning.
-Rather than correcting for domain shift post hoc, these methods:

-- Encourage extraction of task-relevant latent structure
-- Suppress domain-specific nuisance variation
-- Promote cross-subject and cross-site generalization

 These methods are architecture-agnostic and have been validated across CNNs, recurrent models, and transformers.

-**Intellectual Contribution.**
-My work demonstrates that robust generalization requires explicitly modeling heterogeneity, not simply scaling model size.
-Naïve scaling often amplifies artifacts rather than improving invariance.
+A core finding is that robust generalization requires explicitly modeling heterogeneity — naïve scaling often amplifies artifacts rather than improving invariance.
+These ideas extend naturally to wearable sensing, medical time-series, multimodal systems, and industrial monitoring.

-**Broader Impact.**
-These ideas extend beyond neural signals to wearable sensing, medical time-series, multimodal systems, and industrial monitoring.

 ---

 ### 2. Scalable Deep Learning for Clinical Neural Data

-Clinical iEEG datasets present extreme variability:
-- non-standard electrode layouts
-- limited labeled samples
-- site-specific acquisition differences
-- strict data-sharing constraints

-I develop frameworks that distinguish:
-- within-site performance from true cross-site generalization
-- artifact-driven improvements from biologically meaningful learning

-My work emphasizes:
-- heterogeneity-aware pretraining
-- principled regularization
+Clinical iEEG datasets present extreme variability: non-standard electrode layouts, limited labeled samples, site-specific acquisition differences, and strict data-sharing constraints.
+This line of work develops frameworks that carefully distinguish within-site performance from true cross-site generalization, and artifact-driven improvements from biologically meaningful learning.
-- evaluation protocols that reflect real deployment constraints

-This research contributes to building AI systems that are clinically meaningful, not merely statistically impressive.
+The emphasis is on heterogeneity-aware pretraining, principled regularization, and evaluation protocols that reflect real deployment constraints rather than idealized benchmarks.
+The goal is AI systems that are clinically meaningful, not merely statistically impressive.

 ---

 ### 3. Robust Machine Learning for Closed-Loop Systems

-Human-in-the-loop systems (e.g., brain-computer interfaces) create dynamic feedback loops between model predictions and user adaptation.

-Offline accuracy alone does not guarantee:
+Human-in-the-loop systems such as brain-computer interfaces create dynamic feedback loops between model predictions and user adaptation.
+Offline accuracy alone does not guarantee stability, safety, or reliable long-term interaction.
+This work integrates representation learning with control-theoretic concepts to analyze stability under distribution shift, robustness to artifacts, and error amplification in closed-loop settings — bridging machine learning, control systems, and human factors engineering for safety-critical real-time applications.
-- stability,
-- safety,
-- or reliable long-term interaction.

-I integrate representation learning with control-theoretic concepts to analyze:

-- stability under distribution shift
-- robustness to artifacts
-- error amplification in closed-loop settings

-This work bridges machine learning, control systems, and human factors engineering, advancing AI for safety-critical real-time systems.

 ---

-## Future Research Directions
+## Future Directions

-Over the next decade, I aim to advance:

-1. **Theory-grounded invariant representation learning**
-   Formalizing generalization under heterogeneity and non-stationarity.
+**Theory-grounded invariant representation learning** — formalizing generalization under heterogeneity and non-stationarity, moving beyond empirical validation toward principled guarantees.

-2. **Foundation-style models for temporal biomedical data**
-   Large-scale pretraining strategies tailored to clinical and sensor data.
+**Foundation-style models for temporal biomedical data** — large-scale pretraining strategies tailored to the constraints of clinical and sensor data, where labels are scarce and acquisition protocols vary.

-3. **Robust evaluation paradigms**
-   Benchmarks that measure real-world deployment performance under domain shift.
+**Robust evaluation paradigms** — benchmarks that measure real-world deployment performance under domain shift, replacing leaderboard metrics that reward in-distribution fitting.

-4. **Safe and Responsible Neurotechnology**
-   Ethical, interpretable, and clinically validated AI systems.
+**Safe and responsible neurotechnology** — ethical, interpretable, and clinically validated AI systems for deployment in high-stakes environments.

-My long-term goal is to establish a research program centered on robust, deployable AI systems for heterogeneous real-world environments — beginning with neural systems, and extending to broader cyber-physical domains.
+The long-term goal is a research program centered on robust, deployable AI for heterogeneous real-world environments — grounded in neural systems, extending to broader cyber-physical and industrial domains.